SJLennon/IBM-i-RPG-Free-CLP-Code/SQL_SKELETON/README.md

 ### SQL_SKELETON

 Batch program with SQL embedded in RPGLE.
 Includes error checking and handling.
-Two versions, one in completely free format and one not free with the D-Specs in fixed format.
+There are two versions, one in completely free format and one not free with the D-Specs in fixed format.